 If you’re carrying seven people all the time then you’re probably better off with a people-mover like the Kia Carnival.

-But if it’s a crossover that you want and you need the option for six or seven passengers occasionally, then the Sorento is an excellent option.
+But if it’s a crossover that you want and you need the option for six or seven passengers occasionally, then the Sorento is worth checking out.

-The Sorento offers heaps of room for the same price as some midsize SUVs like Mazda’s CX-5, for example.
-When you put it like that, the Sorento’s room-for-cash argument is very strong.
+The Sorento offers heaps of room for the same price as some compact SUVs like Mazda’s CX-5, for example.
+In dollars per cubic foot terms, the Sorento can’t be beat.